 At Marrow Fine, we tap into modern creativity and classic elegance.
 Learn about our story here.

 A fashionista who keeping up with the latest styles and trends might be interested in acquiring a white goldengagement ring.
 However, if their style leans towards something more vintage and classy, then they might prefer yellow or rose gold.

 The type of stone you choose depends on the setting.
-A white diamond is classic, so it looks great with all three gold colors.
+A white diamond is a classic, so it looks great with all three gold colors.
 However, a more brightly colored diamond may look best with a rose or yellow gold setting.
-The brilliant hues ofsapphire are sure to stun in a white gold setting, but love sapphires most in yellow gold.
+The brilliant hues ofsapphire are sure to stun in a white gold setting but love sapphires most in yellow gold.

 Related:All Bridal Jewelry

 If you desire color harmony, then it’s essential to know that specific colors complement one another.
 For example, White gold can enhance the beauty of a high-grade colorless diamond but can accentuate the unwanted yellow hue in diamonds with a light color.
-On the other hand, they can enhance the vividness of yellow diamond through its powerful contrast.
+On the other hand, they can enhance the vividness of a yellow diamond through its powerful contrast.